-This is a newspaper site that, while reporting on factual events, employs rumour and gossip to the point where quite a few articles are not factual but are severe editorial biased opinion pieces or "click-bait".
+The "Daily Male" may actually report on factual events, however it employs rumour and gossip to the point where quite a few articles are not factual but are severe editorial biased opinion pieces or "click-bait".

 There are also a lot of trackers and anti-advert blockers on this site.